 Challenge number Detail of challenge 1 Children have low self-esteem and a lack of belief and confidence in themselves.
 By raising self-esteem and confidence, children can succeed.
 2 Low aspiration and low expectation.
 By demonstrating high expectations and aspirations for all learners through the learning ethos at Wren's Nest, children can reach their full potential.
 3 Narrow life experiences.
 By providing a rich and wide variety of enrichment experiences, children broaden their knowledge of the world around them, gaining a deeper understanding and developing a wider and richer vocabulary.
-Providing such experiences also aids in raising aspiration.
+Providing such experiences also aids in raising aspiration as well as developing a child's Cultural Capital.
 4 Inter-generational unemployment within the family.
 High aspiration and future employment is part of the ethos for all at Wren's Nest, including our families.
-5 Poor school experiences for parents resulting in parents feeling unable to support children's education at home.
+5 Poor school experiences for families resulting in parents feeling unable to support children's education at home.
 Relationships are built with families to break down barriers and lack of trust in the 'school system.'
 Families are well supported through a range of strategies to encourage their child's education in the home.